Michael Connell (golfer)

 Michael Connell (born July 2, 1975) is an American professional golfer.

+Professional career

-Connell turned professional in 1998 and spent many years playing on a variety of mini-tours.
-In 2002 he was player of the year on the NGA Hooters Tour.
-Connell finally earned his PGA Tour card for 2006 through qualifying school, but lost it at the end of that season.
+In 1998, Connell turned professional.
+He spent many years playing on a variety of mini-tours.
+He won five tournaments on the NGA Hooters Tour, and he was awarded player of the year in 2002.
+In 2006, he finally earned his PGA Tour card through qualifying school, but lost it at the end of that season.
 He returned to the Tour via the qualifying school once more in 2009, and enjoyed more success in 2010, finishing 115th in the money list to retain his playing status.